-The Anatolian Shepherd is a large-breed dog known for its ancient lineage, strong independent streak, and affinity for the working lifestyle.
-Anatolian Shepherds can be quite introverted, often preferring to do their jobs without human guidance or interference.
+The Anatolian shepherd is a large working dog breed from Turkey that has a short coat and athletic build.
+Also known as the Kangal shepherd, the breed has a fierce protective instinct and an independent nature.
+These dogs can be quite introverted, often preferring to do their jobs without human guidance or interference.
 They can make good family pets, though it is advised that socialization with both humans and other animals starts early.
-Anatolian Shepherds without proper socialization can easily become aggressive and therefore pose a risk to people and animals.
-Because of their intelligence, they may be resistant to training, but are often obedient dogs who are loyal to the needs of their guardians.
+Anatolian shepherds without proper socialization can easily become aggressive.

 Characteristics of the Anatolian Shepherd